terrier-org/terrier-core/doc/configure_retrieval.md

 where the option `-r` specifies that we want to perform retrieval, and the option `-c c:1.0` specifies the parameter value for the term frequency normalisation.

-To process queries using a specific weighting model, we can *override* the `trec.model` property on the command line:

-    bin/terrier batchretrieval -Dtrec.model=DLH13

--D tells TrecTerrier that we wish to override a property.

 Field-Based Weighting Models
 ----------------------------